 Even though it’s more sensitive to an alert or signal due to the rear antenna, this is balanced out by the installation of filtering systems in the software such as the traffic signal rejection (TSR) and Escort-patented AutoLearn technology.

-Like any other radar detector in the market, this is not completely immune to false alerts, and some blind spot monitoring (BSM) systems slide through the filter.
+Like any other radar detector on the market, this is not completely immune to false alerts, and some blind-spot monitoring (BSM) systems slide through the filter.